Tinsmith

 A tinsmith is a historical term for a skilled craftsperson who makes and repairs things made of tin or other light metals.
 The profession was also known as a tinner, tinker, tinman, or tinplate worker; whitesmith may also refer to this profession, though the same word may also refer to an unrelated specialty of iron-smithing.
 By extension it can also refer to the person who deals in tinware, or tin plate.
 Tinsmith was a common occupation in pre-industrial times.

 Unlike blacksmiths (who work mostly with hot metals), tinsmiths do the majority of their work on cold metal (although they might use a hearth to heat and help shape their raw materials).
 Tinsmiths fabricate items such as water pitchers, forks, spoons, and candle holders.

-In Hungary, the history of tinsmithing can be traced back to the 15th century when the craft was first established.

 Training of tinsmiths

 Tinsmiths learned their trade, like many other artisans, by serving an apprenticeship of 4–6 years with a master tinsmith.
 Apprenticeships were considered "indentures", and an apprentice would start first with simply cleaning the shop, polishing tools, keeping the fires lit, filing sharp edges, and polishing finished pieces.
 Later, apprentices would trace patterns on sheets and cut them out, then solder joints and insert rivets.
 Finally, an apprentice was allowed to cut out and complete objects.
 Apprentices learned first to make cake stamps (cookie cutters), pillboxes and other simple items.
 Next, they formed objects such as milk pails, basins, or cake and pie pans.
 Later they tackled more complicated pieces such as chandeliers and crooked-spout coffee pots.

 After completing an apprenticeship, a tinsmith then became a journeyman, not yet being a master smith who employed others.
 Many young tinsmiths took to the road as peddlers or tinkers to save enough money to open a shop in town.